CryptoEnduro/quest-submission/README.md

 ## THESE ARE MY ANSWERS FOR CHAPTER 4 DAY 2

 #### 1. What does .link() do?
+It is important to remember that someone else who has this capability cannot move or destroy the object that the capability is linked to!
+They can only access fields that the owner has explicitly declared in the type specification of the link method (described below).
+When we .link() the resource to the /public/ path, we restrict the reference to use that resource interface in step 1).
+The link method returns a capability that can be used to access this link.
+To create a capability, we use the AuthAccount.link method to link a new capability to an object in storage.
+The type contained in <> is the restricted reference type that the capability represents.
+The capability says that whoever borrows a reference from this capability can only have access to the fields and methods that are specified by the type in <>.
+The specified type has to be a subtype of the type of the object being linked to, meaning that it cannot contain any fields or functions that the linked object doesn't have.

 #### 2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.
+Resource interface can restrict access to some of the variables and functions of the resource to certain people.
+It can also restrict access to the whole resource.

 #### 3. Deploy a contract that contains a resource that implements a resource interface.
 Then, do the following:
     1. In a transaction, save the resource to storage and link it to the public with the restrictive interface.